mobify/workshop--adaptivejs-site-1x/README.md

     ```

     The `c-` prefix indicates that the element is a component.
 In our case, we deal with two components: `c-product-list` (which has a sub-component item), and `c-price`.

+7. Save the `category.js` file and close it.

 Your newly modified view file looks like this: